CathPag/contribute-site/docs/projects/best-practices/accessibility/blind-and-visually-impaired/using-slack-with-a-screen-reader.md

 ---
-title: "Using Slack With a Screen Reader"
+title: "Slack and screen reader"
 description: Tips to help screen reader users use the Slack messaging application
 ---